What is the Partition Method?

 Both methods of FeNO measuring have been subject to the stringent processes of CE, FDA, CFDA & PMDA clearance (to name but a few) as part of their respective product registration and have also been shown in clinical research to result in excellent repeatability, reproducibility and comparability 2,3,4,5,6,7,8.

-Additionally, the NObreath® monitor’s electrochemical sensor has been validated against the gold standard, chemiluminescence7 .
-The NObreath® monitor’s use of the Partition Method has been subject to many clinical studies and case study write-ups proving its accuracy.
+Additionally, the NObreath® device’s electrochemical sensor has been validated against the gold standard, chemiluminescence7 .
+The NObreath® device’s use of the Partition Method has been subject to many clinical studies and case study write-ups proving its accuracy.

 Why did we choose the Partition Method?